-Paul Volcker, chairman of President Barack Obama’s Economic Recovery Advisory Board said during an interview with Bloomberg Television on Friday that the American housing market has to be “reconstructed.”
+Paul Volcker, chairman of President Barack Obama’s Economic Recovery Advisory Board, argued in an interview with Bloomberg on Friday that the American housing market needs to be “reconstructed.”

-In total, Fannie Mae and Freddie Mac hold about $5.5 trillion in home mortgages which amounts to nearly half of all outstanding mortgage debt in the United States.
+In total, Fannie Mae and Freddie Mac hold about $5.5 trillion in home mortgages, or nearly half of all outstanding mortgage debt in the United States.

 According to Volcker, “Fannie Mae and Freddie Mac were not a good idea in the first place.”